Suleiman the Magnificent

-Suleiman succeeded his father, Selim I, as sultan on 30 September 1520 and began his reign with campaigns against the Christian powers in central Europe and the Mediterranean.
-Belgrade fell to him in 1521 and the island of Rhodes in 1522–23.
-At Mohács, in August 1526, Suleiman broke the military strength of Hungary.
+After succeeding his father Selim I on 30 September 1520, Suleiman began his reign by launching military campaigns against the Christian powers of Central and Eastern Europe and the Mediterranean; Belgrade fell to him in 1521 and Rhodes in 1522–1523, and at Mohács in 1526, Suleiman broke the strength of the Kingdom of Hungary.
+Hungary was subsequently divided, with much of it incorporated directly into the empire.
+However, his defeat at the siege of Vienna in 1529 checked advances further into Europe.

-Suleiman became a prominent monarch of 16th-century Europe, presiding over the apex of the Ottoman Empire's economic, military and political power.
-Suleiman personally led Ottoman armies in conquering the Christian strongholds of Belgrade and Rhodes as well as most of Hungary before his conquests were checked at the siege of Vienna in 1529.
-He annexed much of the Middle East in his conflict with the Safavids and large areas of North Africa as far west as Algeria.
-Under his rule, the Ottoman fleet dominated the seas from the Mediterranean to the Red Sea and through the Persian Gulf.
+Presiding over the apex of the Ottoman Empire's economic, military, and political strength, Suleiman rose to become a prominent monarch of the 16th century, as he personally led Ottoman armies in their conquests of a number of European Christian strongholds.
+He also fought for years against the Shia Muslim Safavid Empire of Persia, resulting in the annexation of Mesopotamia.
+Ottoman Tripolitania was established in North Africa.
+The Ottoman fleet dominated the seas from the Mediterranean to the Red Sea and through the Persian Gulf.

-At the helm of an expanding empire, Suleiman personally instituted major judicial changes relating to society, education, taxation and criminal law.
-His reforms, carried out in conjunction with the empire's chief judicial official Ebussuud Efendi, harmonized the relationship between the two forms of Ottoman law: sultanic (Kanun) and religious (Sharia).
-He was a distinguished poet and goldsmith; he also became a great patron of culture, overseeing the "Golden" age of the Ottoman Empire in its artistic, literary and architectural development.
+At the helm of the rapidly expanding Ottoman Empire, Suleiman personally instituted major judicial changes relating to society, education, taxation, and criminal law.
+His reforms, carried out in conjunction with the Ottoman chief judicial official Ebussuud Efendi, harmonized the relationship between the two forms of Ottoman law: sultanic (Kanun) and Islamic (Sharia).
+He was a distinguished poet and goldsmith; he also became a great patron of fine culture, overseeing the "Golden Age" of the Ottoman Empire in its artistic, literary, and architectural development.